sara-nl/training/README.md

-# training
+# Training information

-Repository for training materials for SURFsara
+Repository for information and materials related to training activities provided at SURFsara.